umputun/remark42/site/src/docs/contributing/api/index.md

 - `GET /api/v1/admin/export?site=site-id&mode=[stream|file]` - export all comments to JSON stream or gz file
 - `POST /api/v1/admin/import?site=site-id` - import comments from the backup, uses post body
 - `POST /api/v1/admin/import/form?site=site-id` - import comments from the backup, user post form
 - `POST /api/v1/admin/remap?site=site-id` - remap comments to different URLs.
-Expect list of "from-url new-url" pairs separated by \n.
+Expect a list of "from-url new-url" pairs separated by \n.
 From-url and new-url parts are separated by space.
-If URLs end with an asterisk (\*) it means matching by the prefix.
+If URLs end with an asterisk (\*), it means matching the prefix.
 Remap procedure based on export/import chain so make the backup first

 ```
 http://oldsite.com* https://newsite.com*